-It's the ISS Commander's job to organize and lead the crew and for molding a "single, integrated team."
+It's the ISS commander's job to organize and lead the crew and mold a "single, integrated team."

-As Gerst undergoes his own training in Russia, he will also have to guide his ISS crewmembers through their training and mission-preparation.
+While Gerst underwent his own training in Russia, he also had to guide his ISS crewmembers through their training and mission-preparation.

-Similarly, when crew return, it will be Gerst's responsibility to ensure they complete standard "postflight activities."
+Similarly, when crew return, it will be Gerst's responsibility to ensure they complete the standard "postflight activities."

 Keep the peace on orbit

 The Code of Conduct for the International Space Station Crew states the ISS commander must "maintain a harmonious and cohesive relationship among the ISS crewmembers," taking into account "the international and multicultural nature of the crew and mission."